alwex/php-casperjs/README.md

                 'input#password-id'   =>  'user-password'
         ),true);

-// wait for 5 seconds (have a cofee)
+// wait for 5 seconds (have a coffee)
 $casper->wait(5000);

 // wait for text if needed for 3 seconds